dwyl/hapi-auth-jwt2/README.md

 For example:

-If the token was initially added to your  / endpoint initial request.auth.credentials object is:
+If the request.auth.credentials object initially added to your  `\` endpoint initial  was:

 ``` js
   { userId: 1,